flyCouch/GrrrFinder/README.md

 1 Analog IN and 2 Digital INs.

 This is just the beginning of a long-term, low effort project.

+Some Irritating Fucks who have access to My Mind are making me add, truthfully, these aren't useful measurements (for reasons) and they are for Amusement Purposes Only.

+And I go to feed the Pigeons.

+And even if truly useful, the results would require a Degree worth of training to get understanding.
+I am not stopped from looking though.
+Who wants to fight Me?

+Wah wah wah, And No Medical Advice will be Implied or Given.
+Fuck Off, there's your advice!

 Yours Truly,